Hands-On Tutorial: Plugin Store¶

 If not already registered in the Academy Plugin Store course, we also recommend that you complete the following lessons beforehand:

-The following figure shows the final Flow in Dataiku DSS.
+The following figure shows the final Flow in Dataiku DSS, having added a plugin recipe and a Join recipe.

 Create Your Project¶

-From the Dataiku homepage, click +New Project > DSS Tutorials > Advanced Designer > Plugin Store (Tutorial).
+Click +New Project > DSS Tutorials > Advanced Designer > Visual Recipes & Plugins (Tutorial).

 Aside from the input datasets, all of the others are empty managed filesystem datasets.